kwaldenphd/sql-queries-joins/README.md

 <blockquote>Q8: Write a query that gets average birth year for players born after a specific year.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.</blockquote>

-43. In SQL, we can also perform calculations as part of a query.

-44. We can use expressions on a column or multiple columns to get new values during our query.

-45. The results of these calculations are known as computed columns.
+In SQL, we can also perform calculations as part of a query.
+We can use expressions on a column or multiple columns to get new values during our query.
+The results of these calculations are known as **computed columns**.

-46. SQL's arithmetic operators include:
+SQL's arithmetic operators include:

 Operator | Description
 --- | ---